Casp-ian/TaggedFilesOld/README.md

 ## Todo

+- add option to remove tags, files and connections
 - make it faster (maybe rewrite in other language)
 - order options based on last used
 - make configurable